-This test takes an average of four (4) hours to complete, but it is not timed.
+The test takes an average of four (4) hour to complete, but is not timed.
 You can spend as much time as you need on each question.
 The Direct Placement Survey takes less than 10 minutes to complete when working with an advisor.

 Should I review for this test?

-Yes, all students are strongly advised to study for this test!
-Reviewing is an excellent way to refresh basic reading, writing, and math skills.
+All students preferring to take the Virginia Placement test rather than utilize the Direct Placement Test are strongly encouraged to refresh basic reading, writing and math skills.
 Reviewing will also prepare you for the types of questions you will be asked when you complete the survey.
 The practice test is available for you to utilize.

-What can I expect when I take this test?
+What can I expect when I take this assessment?

 This is a computerized test that you should allow yourself approximately four (4) hours to complete.
-However, the test is not timed and you are encouraged to arrive at a time that will allow you to take as long as you need to complete the test comfortably.
+However, the test is not timed and you are encouraged to arrive at a time that will allow you to take as long as you need to complete the test comfortably within our business hours.

-- The English portion is a two-part test designed to assess your reading comprehension and writing skills; you are required to type an essay and answer multiple-choice questions.
+- The English portion is a two-part test designed to assess your reading comprehension and writing skills; you are required to type an essay and answer a variety of question types.

 - The Math portion is a diagnostic assessment of nine (9) content areas.
 The system draws from a pool of test questions and contains a variety of question types.